 Social Media and Promotions

-Safura is a working towards a PhD in the department of Kinesiology and Health Sciences (Aging, Health and Well-being).
-She is a Registered Dietitian by training.
+Safura is working towards a PhD in the department of Kinesiology and Health Sciences (Aging, Health and Well-being).
+She is a Registered Dietitian working in the community.
 Her doctoral research will look at culturally inclusive menu planning in long term care homes to promote quality meals and food intake in culturally diverse older adults.
 Safura’s interest in dietetics/nutrition, gerontology and diversity are the focus of her projects and advocacy work.
 Safura looks forward to being part of the promotions team for the SoAR planning committee.

 Hana is a Ph.D. student in the Aging, Health and Wellbeing stream through the Department of Health.
 She is a Registered Dietitian working in Long-term Care (LTC) and has experience working as a Food Service Manager in LTC facilities.
 Hana’s research interest is related to meal accessibility for older adults, specifically examining eating assistance in long term care.
 In her free time, Hana enjoys cooking and spending time with her family and friends.
 Hana is part of the external communications team for the SoAR planning committee.